 White spot on Ficus leaves

 But what is it?
 Well, no one is completely sure.
 Although it's generally believed to be either the plants way of getting rid of a build up minerals and salts in the soil, or it's a way to attract pollinators such as Fig Wasps.
-It tends to wear away by itself given time, but if they annoy you the white spot can be wiped off quite easily.
+It tends to wear away by itself given time, but if they annoy you, the white spot can be wiped off quite easily.

 Yellowing leaf edges

 To resolve the problem and prevent further leaves becoming affected you need to feed your plant.
 But don't overcompensate for previous underfeeding.
-Follow the instructions on the packet or bottle and don't exceed the stated date.
+Follow the instructions on the packet or bottle and don't exceed the stated dose.